 2. Keep up with keywords.

-Every successful e-commerce SEO strategy starts with keyword research.
+Every successful eCommerce SEO strategy starts with keyword research.
 Insights derived from your keyword research (or semantic research or even search intent analysis) should be your north star, dictating everything that goes on with your site.

 With insights, prospective customers are essentially telling you what they want, their pain points, what they want to purchase, how they want it, and more.
 Insights can drive the category pages you create, the customer language you use, what technical specs you include in your product pages, what facets to include (or exclude), and how to structure your site navigation.

-Chris breaks keyword research and insights into four primary steps:
+Sean breaks keyword research and insights into four primary steps:

 - Gather: Collect as many relevant keywords as possible that pertain to your business.
 Don’t forget to check Google Search Console, your own web analytics data, and onsite search.

 - Categorize: Corral your list of keywords into topical themes.
-For example, mentions of “blue, black, green, yellow, red, etc.” could fall in a color theme and keywords mentioning “rebate, discount, cheap, etc.” may fall under a thrifty theme.
+For example, mentions of “blue, black, green, yellow, red, etc.” could fall in a colour theme and keywords mentioning “rebate, discount, cheap, etc.” may fall under a thrifty theme.

 - Action: Data is useless if you don’t act on your insights.
 For instance, if you grouped keywords by brand, that means you may need a page to target those terms along with the appropriate subcategories (assuming it’s relevant for your business and you have the inventory).

 3. Don’t underestimate the long tail of search.